quandify/cubicmeter-1.1/README.md

 | 6     | Respone to downlink |

 ## Downlinks

-### Format
+> [!IMPORTANT]
-All downlink payloads must use least significant bit (LSB) hexadecimal format.
+> All downlink payloads must use least significant bit (LSB) hexadecimal format.
+---

 ### Set status report interval
-Set the interval for the periodic status report.
+Set the interval for the periodic status reports.
-> [!IMPORTANT]
+> [!NOTE]
 > Changing the interval affects the battery life of the device.

 | FPort | Payload  | Value | Decription |